 1 diced Roma (plum) tomato

-1 diced bell pepper or 1 cup frozen diced bell peppers
+1 diced bell pepper (green or red) or 1 cup frozen diced bell peppers

 3 cups dry pinto beans

 2-3 tsp. salt to taste

 Wash beans thoroughly, checking that there are no stones.

 Heat water to boil in large pot.

 When water is boiling again, add beans and boil for a minute or two.

 Pour into a crock pot.
 Cook on low until very tender, usually 5 hours.
 You can make it in the evening and let it cook overnight or make it in the morning and it will be ready for dinner.
 Add 2-3 tsp salt to taste when cooked.
 Serve with fresh cilantro, either queso cotija, queso fresco, cheddar or jack cheese, and chopped onion if desired.
 Serve with warm corn tortillas.